ryanholbrook/kaggle-learn/notebooks/tutorial-1-first-model.md

 Time series are very common.
 They occur virtually anywhere data is collected sequentially over time.
 They have been used to analyze and predict: economic growth, volatility in financial markets, neural behavior, natural disasters like earthquakes and volcanoes, and many others.

 What characterizes time series is that their observations are sequentially **dependent**.
-That is, the ordering of the observations is important.
-This is in contrast to ordinary data sets where the rows can be taken in any order without affecting the analysis.
+How the observations are ordered in time is important.
+This different from ordinary data sets where the rows can be taken in any order without affecting the analysis.

 Time series analysis is mostly about working with the extra information that this time dependence provides.
 Over this micro-course, you'll learn about a number of models especially designed for time series and what to do to make sure you get the most from your data.

 # Your Problem #

 Let's suppose you work for a book publisher.
-Your boss has heard that data science has been getting popular and she thinks this might be a market opportunity.
-She asks you describe how interest in data science has been trending over the last five years, and to forecast the interest one year into the future.
+Your boss has heard that data science has been getting popular.
+She thinks there could be a market opportunity for a new textbook, but she wants to know if this popularity will continue.
+She asks you to describe how interest in data science has been trending over the past five years, and to make a forecast one year into the future.

 You turn to [Google Trends](https://trends.google.com/trends/).
-With Google Trends you can get a report of the relative popularity over time of search terms on Google.
-For your analysis, you decide to investigate the popularity of the search term "data science", and you retrieve a CSV file for the period of January 25, 2015 to January 25, 2020, with observations taken weekly.
+With Google Trends you can get a report of how popular a search term has been over time.
+For your analysis, you decide to investigate the term "data science", and you retrieve a CSV file for the period of January 25, 2015 to January 25, 2020, with observations taken weekly.
 (Click
 [here](https://trends.google.com/trends/explore?date=2015-01-25%202020-01-25&geo=US&q=data%20science) for an interactive graph of this data set.)

 First, let's load the data into a Pandas DataFrame.